Why probiotics and calcium supplements can prevent calcium oxalate crystals in dogs

 - Avoid feeding your dog spinach, wheat and strawberries, as these foods have high oxalate content.

-- Offer your dog high-quality probiotics containing a high count of lactobacillus and bifidobacterium species.
+- Offer your dog high-quality, canine-specific probiotics containing a high count of lactobacillus and bifidobacterium species.
 Research has confirmed that this bacteria has the ability to metabolize oxalates and prevent crystal and stone formation.

 If your dog has already been diagnosed with calcium oxalate stones, it may be necessary to have them removed.
 However, the most important part of any treatment plan for oxalate stones is to prevent their reoccurrence and I have used the above approach with repeated success.